Ladas/vut-example-rails-app/README.md

 before_filter :authenticate_user!
 ```

 -9.
-Create a user in Ui by Sign UP, and try to edit web and advertisement
+Create a user in UI by Sign Up link and try to edit web and advertisement

 Modules
 -------